putneydm/david_site_jekyll/test/_posts/2015/November/2015-11-10-leaves-you-with-nothing-mister.markdown

 image: old_main
 imageAlt: "Me posing like an idiot in front of Old Main at Eastern Illinois University."
 promo: "You can't go home again, but you can certainly visit it"
+quote: "I spent the summer going through the motions of a person headed off to school in the fall, but with a sense of doom."
+blogimage: old_main
+blogalt: this is a test
 ---

 On a lovely early fall day in 1992, I was walking across campus.